Industry Trends

 As a business owner looking to sell, you’ll want to recognize and address any emotional issues that pop up as you navigate the process.
 Here are eight proven strategies you can use to overcome the emotional issues that could threaten the sale of your business:

-1. Educate yourself.
 Learn about the process by researching how companies are sold.
 In addition to the plethora of information available on the internet, your lawyers and accountants can provide true insight into the sale of companies like yours.
+Understanding the importance of a preliminary M&A valuation can also help set realistic expectations.
 And the more you educate yourself, the better you can control your emotions and achieve your goal.

-2. Prepare, prepare, prepare.
 Make sure that your company is ready for inspection.
 Do not wait for a Letter of Intent to arrive before you start getting your house in order.
-Instead, start your preparations before you even begin to seek buyers or sign an NDA.
+Instead, start early by preparing financial statement projections, which can be invaluable to prospective buyers.
 A buyer knocking on your door unexpectedly, before you’re ready, is the last thing you want before you are ready.

 Selling a business can be a difficult and emotional process, especially if the business has been a key part of your identity while providing financial security and stability.
 By using these eight strategies to face and overcome these emotional challenges, you can enjoy success throughout the sale process—and move on to the next stage of your life with confidence and optimism.